The feast of the Nativity of the LORD is a double feast with an Octave and its liturgical colour is white.

 At Mattins the invitatory is Christus natus est nobis, Venite adoremus.
 When intoning the hymn, Christe, Redemptor omnium, the Hebdomadarius turns and bows to the altar.
 Mattins has three nocturns and the usual nine lessons.
 In the first nocturn the lessons are from Isaiah but, interestingly, are sung without a title.
 These are the same as in the modern editions.
 In the second nocturn the lessons are taken from a homily on the Nativity by St. Leo.
-All three lessons are longer than in the modern editions.
+All three lessons are longer than in the post-Clementine editions.
 In the third nocturn three Gospel pericopes are sung, two from St. Luke and the third from St. John.
-The seventh lesson does not begin at the words Quia, largiente Domino, as in the modern editions, but at Quid est, quod nascituro Domino.
+The seventh lesson does not begin at the words Quia, largiente Domino, as in the later editions, but at Quid est, quod nascituro Domino.
 It is longer by a couple of sentences.
 The eighth lesson is longer by a sentence and the ninth lesson by several sentences.
 After the Te Deum the collect is sung followed by Benedicamus Domino.
 Then the first of the three Masses for the Nativity is sung.
 The Gloria is sung (one theory of its origin in the Mass rite is from the song of the Angels on Christmas night to the shepherds) as is the Creed.
 The preface and communicantes are of the Nativity.
 Lauds immediately follow this Mass.

 After Terce the third Mass is sung.
 This Mass too has the Gloria and Creed along with the preface and communicantes of the Nativity.
 As the Gospel pericope for this Mass is In principio the Gospel of the Epiphany, Cum natus esset Jesus, is read as a proper last Gospel.